trishume/sympy-wiki-with-svn/GSoC-2011-Organization-Application.md

 them fix mistakes early.

-If despite these things a student disappears, or does not work up to their potential, the mentor and I (the organization admin) will try to sit down with the student in an IRC conversation or via some other medium to try to see what is holding him back and how he can be brought back on track.
+If despite these things a student disappears, or does not work up to their potential, the mentor and the SymPy organization admin will try to sit down with the student in an IRC conversation or via some other medium to try to see what is holding him back and how he can be brought back on track.
 If necessary, we may need to adjust the goals as